 And if you’re there long enough you get rewarded for being hardcore mechanical and having little robots who speak a certain way, walk a certain way.
 And I hated the color system (Students get assigned a color based on their behavior each day) seeing kids crying at the end of the day because of their color.
 You can’t reduce a kid to a color.

 I was very disturbed when I started there.
-I was very depressed for the two years I worked there.
-I think for me, because I’m from here and I grew up in the neighborhood, I always thought I could be one of these kids.
+I was very depressed for the year I worked there.
+I always thought I could be one of these kids.
 So it didn’t sit well with me.

 I don’t want New York to become New Orleans.
 There are no public schools in New Orleans.